As Facebook faces fire, heat turns up on No. 2 Sandberg

 Besides elections interference, Zuckerberg and Sandberg have been criticized for their slow response to the Cambridge Analytica scandal, in which the data-mining firm accessed millions of users’ private information without their permission.
 The pair were silent for days after the news came out.
 According to the Journal, Zuckerberg told Sandberg this spring that he blamed her and her teams for the “public fallout” over Cambridge Analytica.
 Citing unnamed sources, the newspaper said Sandberg at one point wondered if she should be worried about her job (though that appears to no longer be the case, based on Zuckerberg’s public support).

-Because of the way Facebook is set up, firing Zuckerberg would be all but impossible.
-He controls the majority of the company’s voting stock, serves as its chairman and has — at least publicly — the support of its board of directors.
-Essentially, he’d have to fire himself.

-Firing Sandberg would be the next logical option to hold a high-level executive accountable, but Galloway also doesn’t see this happening.
-For one thing, he said, it would look bad to fire one of the only top female executives in an industry where women “face inordinately high obstacles to get to leadership positions.”
+Galloway said it would look bad for Facebook to fire one of the only top female executives in an industry where women “face inordinately high obstacles to get to leadership positions.”

 Beyond that, Sandberg has also been a positive force on Facebook.
 She was hired to be the “adult” in the room and has filled that role well.
 She moves comfortably outside tech circles and in public speaking, countering Zuckerberg’s shortcomings in that area.